nhayward/book-light-editorial/pages/06.blog/wounds-and-flaws/item.md

 !!!!! **Other Resources:**
 !!!!!
-!!!!! **[_The Emotional Wound Thesaurus: A Writer's Guide to Psychological Trauma_](https://www.amazon.com/Emotional-Wound-Thesaurus-Writers-Psychological/dp/0989772594/ref=sr_1_1?target=_blank) by Becca Puglisi and Angela Ackerman**.
+!!!!! **[_The Emotional Wound Thesaurus: A Writer's Guide to Psychological Trauma_](https://www.amazon.com/Emotional-Wound-Thesaurus-Writers-Psychological/dp/0989772594/ref=sr_1_1?target=_blank)** by Becca Puglisi and Angela Ackerman.
 Great resource for finding the ghost of your character's past.
 Less of a guide and more of a reference material
 !!!!!
 !!!!! **Story Chat Radio Episode: [_Shang-Chi and the Legend of the Ten Rings - Emotional Wounds_](https://www.storychatradio.com/shang-chi-and-the-legend-of-the-ten-rings-emotional-wounds?target=_blank)**.
 A podcast episode where two editors discuss emotional wounds and how they affect characters.
 They use the movie, _Shang-Chi and the Legend of the Ten Rings_, as an example.